guildai/guildai/guild/tests/uat/mnist-example-ops.md

 Available operations are listed using the `operations` command (or `ops` for short).
-This command follows the same pattern used by `models`, which is to limit results to a modefile when the command is applied to a directory containing a file named `MODEL` or `MODELS`.
+This command follows the same pattern used by `models`, which is to limit results to a modefile when the command is applied to a directory containing a file named `guild.yml`.

 For more information on this logic, see [mnist-example-models.md](mnist-example-models.md).